openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/natgasdaq.md

 ```
 Each top-level key (e.g., "transforms" or "edges") denotes a component type.
 The second-level keys either specify the attributes of the component (when there is a single instance) or identify the instances of the component (e.g., "co2_edge" or "elec_edge") when there are multiple instances.
 For multiple instances, a third-level key details the attributes for each instance.

 Each top-level key (e.g., "transforms" or "edges") denotes a component type.
-The second-level keys either specify the attributes of the component (when there is a single instance) or identify the instances of the component (e.g., "ng_edge", "co2_edge", etc.) when there are multiple instances.
+The second-level keys either specify the attributes of the component (when there is a single instance) or identify the instances of the component (e.g., "co2\_edge", "co2\_emission\_edge", "natgas\_edge", "elec\_edge", "co2\_captured\_edge") when there are multiple instances.
 For multiple instances, a third-level key details the attributes for each instance.

 Below is an example of an input file for a natural gas DAC asset that sets up a single asset in the SE region with detailed edge specifications.